US Fulbright Logo

 March Start

-The Nepal English Teaching Assistant program commences in March to align with the Nepalese academic year.
-English Teaching Assistants arrive in mid-March to participate in an orientation that includes Nepali language training and technical basics for one month prior to their placements with teachers in Nepalese schools.
+The Nepal English Teaching Assistant Program commences in March to align with Nepal's academic year.
+ETAs arrive in mid-March to participate in a one-month orientation program prior to their placements.
 ETAs work in their respective schools from mid-April through mid-Janaury of the following year.

 Orientation